Monthly Archives: February 2016

 The movie is about the Virgin Mary, played by Bahia Haifi, with pure dignity, gravity, and a keen sense of maternity related to such a heroine.
 We follow as she deals with the rising church after the Resurrection and Ascension of Our Lord.
 Mary spends her final days helping the church regain its initial encounter with the Lord.

-The movie is indeed very Christian for all Christian beliefs, from Protestants to Catholics and the ones in between.
+The movie is indeed very Christian, encompassing beliefs from Protestants to Catholics and those in between.

-Yes, it is a reality TV show, but at least, they are civil and forego dramatizing their flaws like the Kardashians.
-Most would say this is one of the best reality shows and is rated the top show on the History channel.
-They set a nice example of how to treat other people where they are pleasant to each other and help each other.
+Yes, it is a reality TV show, but at least they are civil and forego dramatizing their flaws like the Kardashians.
+Most would say this is one of the best reality shows and that it is the top show on the History Channel.
+They set a nice example of how to treat others, being pleasant to one another and helping each other.

 The show takes a look inside one of the last American frontiers when Troy and the other swampers go on a 30-day alligator hunt, avoiding flood water and outwitting the smartest gators.
 Swamp hunters fight massive alligators and Mother Nature and journey into previously unknown, hostile areas of the swamp.
 Shrewd gators try to outwit the hunters’ new methods of capturing their prey.
 Whether using new indigenous bait, old decoys or employing a primitive alternative to the modern hook, these hunters constantly adjust their tactics to catch and fill their tags.